Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-Be a part of the brand new WWII IN GETTYSBURG program brought to you by Tigrett Corp, a leadership development company.
+Be a part of the brand new WWII IN GETTYSBURG program brought to you by Tigrett Leadership Academy, a leadership development company.
 Touring groups will visit sites and discover why many great leaders—Franklin D. Roosevelt, Winston Churchill, Dwight Eisenhower, Charles de Gaulle—were drawn to Gettysburg.

 This program recounts stories of wartime leaders and involves participants in discussions on leadership.
 More than a tour of WWII sites, this program encourages discussion of leadership growth, as in the experiences of Eisenhower in Gettysburg from his 1915 West Point class visit to his WWI assignment in establishing a tank training school here.

 Our modular WWII program offers maximum flexibility: (1) bus tour only; (2) leadership program; (3) or both.
 Your tour can be tailored from a 2-hour bus tour of WWII sites in Gettysburg, to a half-day or full-day tour, to a 2-day leadership program with guest speakers and other activities.
 Choose what works for you.

 Hear stories of WWII leaders who came to Gettysburg—President Franklin D. Roosevelt, Prime Minister Winston Churchill, General Dwight D. Eisenhower, and others.
 Learn civilian stories of war-time shortages, scrap drives, local ingenuity in supporting the war effort (flower-less junior prom, sportsmen helping farmers).